DockTail Documentation

 /var/run/tailscale/tailscaled.sock |

-If both OAuth and API key are set, OAuth takes precedence.
+If both OAuth and API key credentials are configured, DockTail uses OAuth.

 Supported Protocols